The Safest and Most Dangerous Places in Cedar Island, NC: Crime Maps and Statistics

 Is Cedar Island, NC Safe?

-The D+ grade indicates that the rate of crime is higher than that of the average US city.
-Cedar Island ranks in the 26th percentile for safety, meaning it is safer than 26% of cities but less safe than 74%.
-This analysis applies only to Cedar Island's official city boundaries.
+The D+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Cedar Island's combined rate is higher than the norm.
+Cedar Island sits in the 26th percentile, ahead of 26% of cities and behind 74%.
+The grade covers only Cedar Island's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Cedar Island is 34.30 per 1,000 residents in the typical year.
-Cedar Island Residents generally consider the northwest part of the city to be the safest.
-Your chance of being a victim of crime in Cedar Island varies by neighborhood - ranging from 1 in 29 in the southeast neighborhoods to 1 in 33 in the northwest.
+The overall crime rate in Cedar Island is 34.30 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 29 in the southeast neighborhoods to 1 in 33 in the northwest.

-When looking at total crime counts (rather than per capita rates), the southeast parts of Cedar Island, NC see the most incidents - about 3 per year.
-In contrast, the west part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the southeast parts of Cedar Island, NC report the most crime, about 3 cases per year.
+The west part reports the fewest, around 0 per year.

 The Cost of Crime™ in Cedar Island, NC

-The total projected cost of crime in Cedar Island for 2025 is $42,686.
-This translates to approximately $459 per resident and $872 per household.
-On average, crime-related costs account for 1.1% of the median household income in Cedar Island.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Cedar Island for 2025 is $42,686, about $459 per resident and $872 per household.
+That equals 1.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 59.8%